-- (e) Official Emergency Closings.
+- (c) Leave Pending Investigation.
+When the Provost or designee has reason to believe that the employee's presence on the job will adversely affect the operation of the University, the Provost or designee may immediately place the employee on leave pending investigation of the event(s) leading to that belief.
+The leave pending investigation shall commence immediately upon the Provost or designee providing the employee with a written notice of the reasons therefore.
+The leave shall be with pay, with no reduction of accrued leave. - (d) Other Leaves Provided Not Affecting Accrued Leave Balances.
+An employee may be granted other leaves not affecting accrued leave balances, such as Florida Disaster Volunteer Leave, Civil disorder or disaster leave, Athletic competition leave, and other types of leave in accordance with state and federal law and University policy. - (e) Official Emergency Closings.
 The President or designee may close the University, or portions of the University, in the event an emergency.
 Leave resulting from such an emergency closing shall not reduce employees' leave balances. - 17.13 FAUS Personal Leave Days.
-An FAUS employee may be granted four (4) days (non-cumulative) of leave per year for emergencies or for other personal reasons.
+An FAUS employee may be granted one day of leave per year for emergencies or for other personal reasons and that day will not be charged to any of the empoyee's leave balances.
+An additional four (4) days (non-cumulative) of leave per year may be granted for emergencies or for other personal reasons.
 The four days shall be taken from sick leave.
 The employee may be granted a fifth day of leave per year for emergencies or for other personal reasons and the fifth day will not be charged to any of the employee's leave balances.
-Except in the case of emergency, the employee shall provide at least two days notice of the intended leave.
-Such leave shall not be used on the day immediately preceding or following a holiday.
-Employees shall not be required to give reasons for personal leave, except that the leave is for personal reasons.

-17.14 For the purposes of this Article, "immediate family" means the spouse and the certified domestic partner, grandparents, parents, brothers, sisters, children, and grandchildren (including step- and foster-) of both the employee and the spouse/domestic partner, and dependents living in the household.
+Except in the case of emergency, 1) the employee shall provide at least two days notice of the intended leave and 2).-Ssuuch leave shall not be used on the day immediately preceding or following a holiday.
+Employees shall not be required to give reasons for personal leave, except that the leave is for personal reasons. - 17.14 For the purposes of this Article, "immediate family" means the spouse and the certified domestic partner, grandparents, parents, brothers, sisters, children, and grandchildren (including step- and foster-) of both the employee and the spouse/domestic partner, and dependents living in the household.